 There are four elements that an injured party must prove to the court to shoe that the other party was negligent:

 - Breach – This element of negligence requires that the driver did something that violated their above mentioned duty to the other driver.
-There must be a breach of this legal duty by one party failing to act as described above.

 - Causation – Causation tends to be a problematic element of a car accident case, and why you should contact an experienced lawyer, Causation requires that an injured person demonstrate that the offender’s actions or alternatively their inactions caused the injury and or damage to your property.